-- (b) To research the health needs of disadvantaged and marginalised women in the community and develop health services to meet those needs, in keeping with the philosophy of the association and according to available capacity. - (c) To contribute to the dialogue in our society about the health and the welfare of its women by research, study, writing and participation in appropriate enquiries. - (d) To contribute to the supervision and training of professional people in health and welfare service issues. - (e) To act as an advocate for disadvantaged and marginalised women in the area. - (f) To co-operate with other non-government and government agencies in the provision of health and welfare services. - 2.
-The philosophy of the association is as follows: - (a) The association respects the dignity, rights and potential of all women.
-It demonstrates this via its recognition of the rights and responsibilities of the individual and of specific groups/communities, and its commitment to self-determination for individuals and groups/communities. - (b) The association works within a feminist/wholistic framework, and a primary health care approach, to improve women's health. - (c) The association recognises the just claim of disadvantaged and marginalised women to the resources of the community.
-It undertakes to provide service regardless of race, ethnicity, creed, sexuality, disability or country of origin as resources permit, and will prioritise the needs of disadvantaged and marginalised women/groups in the community.
+(3) The philosophy of the association is as follows:

+- (a) The association respects the dignity, rights and potential of all individuals who identify as women.
+It demonstrates this via its recognition of the rights and responsibilities of the individual and of specific groups/communities, and its commitment to self-determination for individuals and groups/communities. - (b) The association works within a feminist/wholistic framework and a community-oriented primary health care approach, to improve women's health. - (c) The association recognises the just claim of disadvantaged and marginalised women to the resources of the community.
+It embraces diversity and undertakes to provide service regardless of race, ethnicity, sexual orientation and gender identity, ability, country of origin, lifestyle choice or faith as resources permit, and will prioritise the needs of disadvantaged and marginalised women/groups in the community.